 Class Format + Homework

-The emphasis in this class will be on personal exploration, learning to learn, and process rather than outcomes.
+The emphasis in this class will be on personal exploration, learning to learn, and skill building—not on outcomes.

 Notes on Daily Sketching

 Your goal each day should be to explore a different aspect of the weekly theme.
 Ideally, you will spend 1 to 2 hours on an idea, resulting in an image or other artifact.
-Each day you will work on different ideas, possibly informed by something you did earlier in the week or class.
+Each day you will work on a new idea, possibly informed by something you did earlier in the week or class.

 What if I miss a day?